Climate Change Shifts Plant Hardiness & Material Selection

-We hear a lot about biodiversity and that’s something that’s easy to say, but sometimes harder to do.
+We hear a lot about biodiversity, and that’s easy to say but sometimes harder to do.
 What impacts are you guys seeing from changing plant requirements, particularly regarding biodiversity?
 An easy example is the Dutch elm disease (DED) effect on elm trees in the sixties through the eighties.
-That resulted in over planting of ash trees and then the onset of emerald ash borer (EAB).
+That resulted in overplanting of ash trees and then the onset of emerald ash borer (EAB).
 Now we’re hearing about the Asian long-horned beetle (ALB) and its effect on maples.
 What type of strategies are you using for incorporating biodiversity into your plant selection?

 Diversity Requirements Through Municipalities

-Just the diversity of plant species and one of the challenges we face in terms of diversifying our plants is when they’re installed in the construction sequence and what we’re left with.
+One of the challenges we face in terms of diversifying our plants is when they’re installed in the construction sequence and what we’re left with.
 We spend a lot of time on planting lists, but sometimes we’re required to make some substitutions at the end.
-If it’s approaching fall and a particular species isn’t left, you always have to have a backup plan for some of those species that you’ve might’ve called out on plans.
+If it’s approaching fall and a particular species isn’t left, you always have to have a backup plan for some of those species that you might’ve called out on plans.
 Which makes it more challenging, coupling that with tree requirements that some jurisdictions require and making sure you’re following all their guidelines and still trying to find that street tree that needs to go in.

 Preventing Disease in Trees

-So if a lot of these plant ecosystems are changing and landscape materials are changing, how do you adapt those changes into your future designs to protect either traditionally environmentally sensitive areas or culturally important areas or historically protected areas?
-How do you go backwards in time, while using a new plant palette or material palette?
+So if a lot of these plant ecosystems are changing and landscape materials are changing, how do you adapt those changes into your future designs to protect either traditionally environmentally sensitive areas or culturally important areas, or historically protected areas?
+How do you go backward in time, while using a new plant palette or material palette?

 Creating Environmentally Sensitive Designs in Culturally Important Areas

-I want to talk a little bit on the cultural important landscapes.
-We’re talking mostly on plant material, but a lot of times when we’re working with landscapes, we incorporate some limestone features, marble, or stone of other products.
-One of the items that has been brought to our attention, that we’ve worked on in the past, is protecting limestone maybe a wall or column that’s been registered with the state historical society.
+I want to talk a little bit about the cultural important landscapes.
+We’re talking mostly about plant material, but a lot of times, when we’re working with landscapes, we incorporate some limestone features, marble, or stone of other products.
+One of the items that has been brought to our attention that we’ve worked on in the past is protecting limestone, maybe a wall or column that’s been registered with the state historical society.

-There’s a few different products out there that we’ve used.
+There are a few different products out there that we’ve used.
 EaCo Chem is a chemical that has been used by many different restoration contractors.
-That is an eco-friendly type product that will not harm the environment, but still be able to clean and protect these limestone features.
+That is an eco-friendly type product that will not harm the environment but still be able to clean and protect these limestone features.
 We came across another product that they’ve used dry ice to help clean these features.
-So there’s some new products that are out there and there’s some pros and cons of each, and we can definitely walk through some of those items with you.
+So there are some new products out there, and there are pros and cons of each, and we can definitely walk through some of those items with you.

 We’ve had a lot of projects that have had some sort of aspect protected through the state historical designation.
 You have to be really careful with modifying those.